Shah M. Faruque: Personal life

 Faruque is married to Hasna Hena.
 They have two children - Elora Faruque and Shah Nayeem Faruque.

 Publications

-Faruque has authored more than 150 original research papers, reviews, and book chapters.
+Faruque has authored more numerous original research papers, reviews, and book chapters.
 His papers have been published in top ranking international scientific journals, including Nature, PNAS, Lancet and ASM Journals.
 He has also edited a number of books which include Vibrio cholerae: Genomics and Molecular Biology (2008), and Foodborne and Waterborne Bacterial Pathogens (2012).